Suaram questions inaction against errant employers

 He went on to call for the Human Resources Ministry to respond to yesterday’s detention.

-He said it was not enough to merely state that implementation of the minimum wage policy, which came into effect on Jan 1, could be deferred to a later date.
+minimum wage policy, which came into effect on Jan 1, could be deferred to a later date.

 Right to assemble